Jayuya Uprising: Insurrection

 The governor, Luis Muñoz Marín, declared martial law.
-The Puerto Rico National Guard, under the command of the Puerto Rico Adjutant General, Major General Luis R. Esteves, used P-47 Thunderbolt attack aircraft, land-based artillery, mortar fire, and grenades to counterattack the Nationalists.
+The United States sent ten P-47 Thunderbolt fighter planes out of Ramey Air Force Base to bomb the town of Jayuya.
+American infantry troops and the Puerto Rico National Guard, under the command of the Puerto Rico Adjutant General, Major General Luis R. Esteves, used P-47 Thunderbolt attack aircraft, land-based artillery, mortar fire, and grenades to counterattack the Nationalists.
 The planes dropped 500-pound bombs and machine-gunned nearly every rooftop in the town, leaving the town in ruins.
-After the Nationalists were forced to surrender, the Puerto Rican government made mass arrests.

 Although an extensive part of Jayuya was destroyed, news of the military action was prevented from spreading outside of Puerto Rico.
 Instead, the American media reported President Truman saying it was "an incident between Puerto Ricans."

 Nationalists in New York City as well as Puerto Rico were outraged by the counterattack.
-Griselio Torresola and Oscar Collazo, among other Nationalists in the city, made a quick plan to assassinate the U.S. President, Harry S. Truman.
+Griselio Torresola and Oscar Collazo, among other Nationalists in the city, made a quick plan to assassinate the U.S. president, Harry S. Truman.
 He was reported as staying at Blair House while the living quarters of the White House were under renovation.
 After traveling south by train, on November 1, 1950, they attacked guards at the Blair House, seeking to gain entry.
 Torresola and White House police officer Leslie Coffelt were killed in the attempt; Collazo and two American officers were wounded.

+After the Nationalists were forced to surrender, the Puerto Rican government arrested thousands of people supporting independence.

+According to police estimates, 28 people were killed and 50 were wounded in the uprising, including in Jayuya and elsewhere in Puerto Rico.
+16 Nationalists, 8 police officers and soldiers, and 4 civilians were killed.

+Some attempt to frame the events as if the Puerto Ricans bombed themselves (Luis Ferrao).
+Nelson Denis refutes this: "The P-47 fighter planes that bombed Utuado and Jayuya were built in the US, hangared in US airfields, maintained with US equipment, flown by US-trained pilots who dropped US-made bombs, and all of it – the planes, the airfield, the pilots, the bombs – were financed by the US.
+Yet Ferrao would have us believe that a decal saying “Air National Guard” means that Puerto Rico bombed itself."